AdvanceParty/circadia/readme.md

 ### New deployments:

 - Setup the Now CLI tool and login to your account
-- Create a new secret on your server called AU_COM_ADVANCEPARTY_SLASHIE_TOKEN and set its value to your bot user token
+- Login to the now.sh accout where the app is hosted
 - CD into the project's root folder and type `now`
-- That's all!

-### Updating existing deployments

-As above, on the proviso that the now.sh account is connected to the instance you want to update.
+- follow prompts to connect your local dev instance to the Now.sh project

 ---